 The only tricky part in this recipe is consistency of the cashew milk.
 If you heat up homemade cashew milk, it thickens.
 If you cook the milk for too long, it thickens quite considerably (I was actually able to make pudding out of this).
 If the milk thickens too much, you can always add more fresh milk to thin it out.

 One more tip is about mixing the cocoa powder with the milk.
 I bet there has been a time when you tried mixing some type of powder with liquid and the powder just wouldn’t mix in.
 Instead, it would kind of just float on top.
-The trick is to mix all the powder (cocoa) with just a small part of the liquid (almond milk), creating a thick mixture.
+The trick is to mix all the powder (cocoa) with just a small part of the liquid (cashew milk), creating a thick mixture.
 You can then dilute the thick mixture with the rest of the liquid.

 Tools You’ll Need